MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/tab-panel.md

 ### Why tab groups are problematic

-- Many people who use a screenreader don't know how to operate a tab group with the arrow keys and can miss parts of the content.
+- Many people who use a screen reader don't know how to operate a tab group with the arrow keys and can miss parts of the content.
-- It requires the screenreader user to repeatedly parse the content to consume it.
+- It requires the screen reader user to repeatedly parse the content to consume it.
 - Interaction rates will be exceedingly low for anything but the first tab panel (like a carousel).
 - It hides content from the user by default and not everyone will notice or know how it works.
 - If users need to compare information they cannot